 We recognise that during the grant period a limited amount of teaching could be beneficial to the professional development of the fellow.
 Grant holders will therefore be permitted to put aside a maximum of six hours per week (pro rata) to teaching including preparation time.

-2. Justification of resources (maximum two sides of A4)
+3.LSE ESRC PDF Justification of resources form (maximum two sides of A4)

 This statement should be used to break down and justify the resources required to undertake the research project.